 - Clicks: Number of clicks on the content the influencer shares about your brand.

-- Conversions: The number of leads who become customers
+- Conversions: The number of leads who become customers.

-- Return on Investment: calculate ROI by dividing the return by the cost of influencer marketing investment.
+- Return on Investment: Calculate ROI by dividing the return by the cost of influencer marketing investment.

 1) Celebrity Influencer: Nespresso and George Clooney

-Nespresso brought George Clooney on for their Cup Above campaign because he is a globally-recognized celebrity and he fit their sophisticated and elegant brand image.
+Nespresso brought George Clooney on for their Cup Above campaign because he is a globally-recognized celebrity and he fits their sophisticated and elegant brand image.
 They now have print ads, digital ads, social media posts, and television commercials starring him.

 2) Social media Influencer: Turkish Airlines and Jerome Jarre

 Anyone who has Instagram or Snapchat knows about Jerome Jarre.
-He partnered up with Turkish Airlines, which happens to be the only international airline flying to Somalia to bring humanitarian aid to the people there.
+He partnered with Turkish Airlines, which happens to be the only international airline flying to Somalia to bring humanitarian aid to the people there.
 His plan was to fill a plane full of food and water to help the cause.
 Within the first few days, his post was reposted 83,000+ times and gained 58,000+ likes on Instagram.
 He also had the help of his influencer friends and celebrities to raise 1 million dollars in just 24 hours.